 I would recommend you to use your oven thermometer to have the right degree in your oven.
 Most importantly: This recipe is made for an 8 inch baking pan!
 I wouldn’t use any other size.
 It might not turn out the way you want your Japanese Cheesecake to be.
 Just follow my hints and I’m sure you guys will be baking the most beautiful and fluffiest Japanese Cheesecake out there.

-Ingredients: 110 ml Milk 140 g Cream Cheese 45 g Butter 15 g Cornstarch 1 tsp Lemon Zest 150 g Sugar
+110 ml Milk 140 g Cream Cheese 45 g Butter 5 Eggs (room temperature) 45 g All-purpose flour 15 g Cornstarch 1 tsp Lemon Zest 150 g Sugar

 Pre-heat oven to 150 °C / 300 °F (Top and bottom heat).
 Grease an 8-Inch round cake pan and line with parchment paper (see pictures).

 If using a springform pan, make sure to cover the outside of the pan with layers of aluminium foil to prevent water from seeping in.
 Hint: To be on the safe side, I ALWAYS cover my pans with aluminium foil, if baking in a water bath.
 You never can be too careful.
 Believe me, I’m speaking out of experience.
 Hahaha… 🙂

 Whisk milk and cream cheese in a small pot until it’s smooth.
 Hint: It’s important that you cook this mixture on low heat or over a warm water bath.

 Add butter to the milk mixture and continue to whisk slowly until mixture is smooth.
 Put the milk mixture aside and let cool.
 Hint: I transfer the milk mixture in a different bowl, so that it cools down faster.

 Separate the egg whites and egg yolks.Whisk egg yolks until the color turns slightly pale.
 Add the milk mixture and the lemon zest into the egg yolks and give it a quick stir.